kalkah/Project-11-Ansible-Automate/README.md

 The `/etc/hosts` file was updated  for local DNS with Web Servers names (e.g. Webserver1 and Webserver2) and their local IP addresses.

 <img width="669" alt="image" src="https://github.com/kalkah/Project-11-Ansible-Automate/assets/95209274/798035d5-3780-455c-bb84-6ee39675474f">

+### Jenkins Installation

+Jenkins is an open-source automation tool written in Java with plugins built for continuous integration.
+Jenkins is used to build and test software projects continuously making it easier for developers to integrate changes to the project, and making it easier for users to obtain a fresh build.
+It also allows developers to continuously deliver software by integrating with a large number of testing and deployment technologies.
+We deploy Jenkins by implementing the following steps:

+An EC2 instance was launched using the free tier eligible version of Ubuntu Linux Server 22.04 LTS (HVM).
+The server was named Jenkins-Ansible server

+Port 8080 was opened in the security group inbounds rules to allow traffic from anywhere.
+Jenkins uses TCP Port 8080 by default.

+Elastic IP address was created and allocated to the Jenkins-Ansible server: Considering that we'll be using Jenkins with Github and configuring Web Hooks in this project, it will make our job easier to create and allocate an elastic IP adress to our Jenkins-Ansible Server.
+This is beacuse everytime we stop/start the server, there will be a need to keep reconfiguring Github Web Hooks to a new IP address.
+Having an elastic IP address (which will not change when we stop/start the server) is the ideal way to overcome this issue.